 The Global Communications Manager will support and lead a variety of communication activities for Generation.
-You will work closely with the Global Director of Communications and with communications and other colleagues in various countries.
+You will report directly to the Chief Communications Officer and with communications and other colleagues in various countries.

-You will ensure that Generation presents a consistent brand and engaging content to our audiences—young people ages 18-29 and also employers and partners—no matter where we are in the world.
+You will ensure that Generation presents a consistent brand and engaging content to our audiences–young people ages 18-29, employers, and partners–no matter where we are in the world.
 You will spotlight and amplify the great work being done around the world to support unemployed and underemployed young people.
 Activities will include campaign management, social media, content creation (including writing, editing, design), general marketing initiatives, and media relations.

 This is a salaried position that can be based anywhere in the world.
-However, you must have permission to work in the United States.
+However, you must have permission to work in the United States or in one of our other locations.
 At the global level, we are a virtual team, and you would primarily work from home, with occasional travel to Generation locations.

 Worldwide, more than 75 million young people are unemployed.
 But many employers can’t find people with the skills they need for entry-level jobs.
 Generation was created in 2014 to help bridge this gap—at speed and scale.